This post may contain affiliate links. Please read our disclosure policy.

 • Bring a large pot of water to a boil.
 When the water is boiling, cook pasta according to package instructions.
 Reserve about 1 cup of the pasta water (we will use it later), then drain the cooked pasta and set aside.

-• Reduce the heat to medium and in the same skillet, add the asparagus, 1 tbsp of olive oil and 2 tablespoons of the reserved pasta water.
-Cook, stirring and scraping up any brown bits on the bottom of the skillet, until the asparagus is just slightly tender, about 4 minutes.
+• Reduce the heat to medium and in the same skillet with the rendered fat, add the asparagus, and cook, stirring and scraping up any brown bits on the bottom of the skillet, until the asparagus is just slightly tender, about 4 minutes.

-• Add the green onions and garlic and continue to cook, stirring and being careful not to burn the garlic, for another 1-2 minutes.
+• Add the green onions and garlic.
+Continue to cook, stirring and being careful not to burn the garlic, for another 1 to 2 minutes.

 • Add the peas and 1/4 cup of the reserved pasta water and cook, stirring, until the peas are tender and the water has evaporated, 3 to 4 minutes.

-• Add pancetta (and any of its juices) and the drained, cooked pasta into the skillet and toss until well combined.
+• Add the pancetta (and any of its juices) and the drained, cooked pasta into the skillet and toss until well combined.
+Add 1/4 cup of pasta water at a time to rehydrate the pasta so that it is no longer dry and heat until nice and hot.

 Nutrition information is automatically calculated, so should only be used as an approximation.